elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 ## 1 How is Dirichlet Distribution defined?

-Dirichlet distribution is parameterized by a positive-valued vector
+Dirichlet distribution is parameterized by a positive real-valued vector
 $\bf{\alpha}$ = ($\alpha_1$, $\alpha_2$,...,$\alpha_k$), where each
 parameter $\alpha_i$ is corresponding to an event (topic).